About The Self-Help Center

 Where We Are

 The Civil Law Self-Help Center is located on the first floor of the Regional Justice Center at 200 Lewis Avenue in downtown Las Vegas, Nevada.
-The center is open Monday through Friday from 8:00 a.m. to 4:00 p.m. (except holidays and other non-judicial days when the court is closed).
-Assistance is available to walk-in customers on a first-come-first-served basis.
-The center does not provide assistance over the telephone or via e-mail.
-However, recorded information is available at (702) 671-3970.
+The center is open Monday through Thursday from 7:30 a.m. to 5:30 p.m. (except holidays and other non-judicial days when the court is closed).
+Please click here for more information regarding our availability during COVID-19.

 Who We Are

 The Civil Law Self-Help Center opened in December 2009.
 The center's mission is to increase informed access to the legal system by providing education, information, legal forms, community referrals, and other support services to self-represented parties with civil matters in Clark County, Nevada, regardless of income, assets or citizenship.
 The center was developed through a partnership between the courts in Clark County, Legal Aid Center of Southern Nevada, and the Clark County Neighborhood Justice Center (a free mediation service provided by Clark County).
 The center is operated and staffed through a contract with the Legal Aid Center of Southern Nevada.

 - Provides legal information, educational materials, and training to self-represented litigants regarding court rules, court procedure, and various civil legal topics;